carriegiunta/carriegiunta.github.io/content/_index.md

           description: "As professional sound effects editor, I worked with Britain's top sound people at Soundelux London and Twickenham Studios, and was part of the BAFTA-winning sound team on Casino Royale."
           icon: "hero/film"
         - name: ""
-          description: "As a New York-based sound editor, I specialised in sound effects editing, music editing, foley art, and dialogue editing for independent feature and documentary films for Arte, ZDF, PBS, HBO, A&E, The Knitting Factory, and Nicholson NY."
+          description: "As a New York-based sound editor, I specialised in sound effects editing, music editing, foley art, and dialogue editing for independent feature and documentary films for Arte, ZDF, PBS, HBO, and A&E."
           icon: "hero/film"
         - name: ""
           description: "I cut my teeth as a sound editor at Manhattan audio post-production house Harmonic Ranch, working for New York independent filmmakers and artists."